Community News

 by Joe Moses

-The Allamakee County Board of Supervisors met in regular session Monday, April 20 to address a full agenda of items including discussion of vacating a segment of Valley View Drive, a County Public Health funding request and several other COVID-19-related matters.
-Board Chairperson Larry Schellhammer and Supervisor Dennis Koenig were in attendance at the boardroom with Supervisor Dan Byrnes attending the meeting via Zoom web conferencing from off-site.
+The Allamakee County Board of Supervisors met in regular session Monday, April 27 to discuss a variety of matters including a plat approval, the Quarterly Report from Allamakee County Environmental Health and several COVID-19 related items.
+Board Chairperson Larry Schellhammer and Supervisor Dennis Koenig were present in the Supervisors Boardroom at the Allamakee County Courthouse with Supervisor Dan Byrnes attending via Zoom web-conferencing.

 Wed